chriscdn/vuex-undo-redo/README.md

 Neither approach worked for me since some actions in my store make multiple mutations.
 This lead to either:

 - too many snapshots being created by actions when observing mutations; or
-- not creating a snapshot after a mutation when only observing actions.
+- not having a snapshot created after a mutation when only observing actions.

 This module works by observing mutations and debouncing the method that creates the snapshot.
 The snapshot is made after no mutation event is observed for a duration of one second.
 This allows an action to make multiple consecutive mutations with only one snapshot being created.